ireaneus/CDI/PersonalStatement.md

 Salvation is a gift of **God's grace** through faith in **Jesus Christ alone**.
 It is not based on human works but on the redemptive work of Christ.
 Believers are justified by faith and adopted as children of God.
 - **Key Scriptures**: Ephesians 2:8-9; Romans 3:23-24; John 3:16

----

-#### Scripture references
-##### 1 Corinthians 2:7-15
-*but we speak God’s wisdom in a mystery, the hidden wisdom which God predestined before the ages to our glory; 8the wisdom which none of the rulers of this age has understood; for if they had understood it they would not have crucified the Lord of glory; 9but just as it is written, “Things which eye has not seen and ear has not heard, And which have not entered the heart of man,
-All that God has prepared for those who love Him.”
-10 For to us God revealed them through the Spirit; for the Spirit searches all things, even the depths of God.
-11For who among men knows the thoughts of a man except the spirit of the man which is in him?
-Even so the thoughts of God no one knows except the Spirit of God.
-12Now we have received, not the spirit of the world, but the Spirit who is from God, so that we may know the things freely given to us by God, 13which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.
-14But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.
-15But he who is spiritual appraises all things, yet he himself is appraised by no one.
-16For who has known the mind of the Lord, that he will instruct Him?
-But we have the mind of Christ.*
-##### 2 Peter 1:20-21
-*But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, 21for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God.*
-##### 2 Timothy 3:16
-*All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; 17so that the man of God may be adequate, equipped for every good work.*
-##### Matthew 5:18
-*For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished.*
-##### John 16:12-13, 17:17
-*“I have many more things to say to you, but you cannot bear them now.
-13But when He, the Spirit of truth, comes, He will guide you into all the truth; for He will not speak on His own initiative, but whatever He hears, He will speak; and He will disclose to you what is to come.*
-*Sanctify them in the truth; Your word is truth.*
-##### John 7:17
-*If anyone is willing to do His will, he will know of the teaching, whether it is of God or whether I speak from Myself.*